momosetkn/doma/docs/query/select.rst

 | StandardDialect  |    You can not use all of pessimistic concurrency control method.           |
 +------------------+-----------------------------------------------------------------------------+

-Aggregate
+Count
 ---------

-You can get aggregate count by calling ``count`` method within ``SelectOptions``.
+By calling the ``count`` method of ``SelectOptions``, you can retrieve the total count of records.
-Usually, you use combination in paging option and use in case of getting all count if not narrowing by paging.
+Typically, this is used in combination with paging options to retrieve the total count of records when not filtering through paging.

 .. code-block:: java